N4G170/project_euler/readme.md

 - cmake ..
 - make -j
 ```
-If no errors appear, the build is complete and you can run the program with the command ./euler
+If no errors appear, the build is complete inside the "bin" folder and you can run the program with the command ./euler in your terminal (you can only run it from the terminal).
-I did not configure any install instructions, so if you want to move the build, copy the folder 'data' and the file 'euler' from the build folder.
-As stated before, the Linux build now uses a static version of the gui lib, so no more .so files to go around.

 NOTE: As cmake creates the executable as a shared object (I have yet to find why), you have to run the program through the terminal, rather than double click

 ### On windows

-As my SDL2 cmake modules are not working properly on windows, the 'vs' folder contains a Visual Studio solution with the project and all the needed dependencies linked, so it should be a matter of opening the solution on a VS 15+ and build it.

-NOTE: the project only builds when targeting x64.

-To run the program, you need the data folder next to the .exe as well as all of [SDL2](https://www.libsdl.org/), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/) dlls (you can find them in my release or download them from the linked SDL website).

-As stated before, the current version uses sdl_gui as a static lib, and that is the reason the project is bigger.
+Note: On windows I only tested using Visual Studio 2017 (you can use whatever you want as long as it supports cpp14).

+On windows you need to download [cmake](https://cmake.org/) and use it to create a "vs 15 2017 64bit" solution (needs to be 64bit).
+To use cmake, create a "build" folder and set it as build folder.
+Set the root of the project as the source folder and run it.
+Inside the build folder will be a vs solution.
+Open the solution, set it to release (64bit) and build it.
+The final build and all needed dlls and the data folder will be inside the "bin/release" folder.

 ## TODO